-I am no expert on grief, and I’ve actually only ever lost one person that has been close to me (at the time of their death).
-I’ve lost old friends, even some family members, but our relationship had ended years before their leaving this Earth.
-And so, it honestly didn’t affect me as much as I thought it would.
+I am no expert on grief.
+I’ve only ever lost one person that’s been close to me at the time of their death.
+Old friends have passed away, and even some family members, but our relationship had ended years beforehand.
+Because of this, it honestly didn’t affect me as much as I thought it would.

 A little over two weeks ago though, I lost the first person that has truly shook my world.
 My stepfather died in a small plane crash while on a work trip in Las Vegas, NV.
-We were stunned, we still are stunned.
+We were stunned.
+We’re still stunned.

-My stepdad was a good, fun-loving man who loved his Budweiser, and would do anything for the people around him.
-He was always the person to support me through anything, and tell me how smart I was, proud of me he was, or just how beautiful I am.
+My stepdad was a good, fun-loving man who loved his Budweiser and would do anything for the people around him.
+He was always the person to support me through anything.
+He constantly told me how smart I was, proud of me he was, or just how beautiful I looked.
 He’d talk me up every chance he could get, while also calling me a little crazy.
 But that was just him.

 We fought growing up, as I resisted having a man around that wasn’t my biological father.
 But over these past four years, my stepdad became my dad.
 Years of struggling to pick out a Father’s Day card that didn’t say the word dad turned into shopping for any card I could find that explained how I felt about him, the word “dad” and all.
 He became the father figure I always hoped for, and I can’t explain what it feels like to lose someone so special when it feels like you just began to “have” them in the first place.

 It’s only been ten days, and I am still figuring things out as time goes, but here are some things that have helped me through this difficult time.
 My outlet is writing, and so, as much as I’d love to curl up in bed and do nothing, I won’t.
 I will use my writing to heal myself, and hope that in the process, I will help others

 Allow yourself to cry, and feel the pain around what happened.